csalazar24/ReceiptProcessor/README.md

 docker run -p 8080:8080 csalazar24/receipt-processor:latest
 ```

-Once running, your application will be accessible at http://localhost:8080.
+Once running, the application will be accessible at http://localhost:8080.

 ## API Documentation